CyborgApe78/Jump-and-Stuff-Design-Doc/WIP/Enemies and Hazards to add.md

 ----

-Water/lava/acid pipes that come from the background Crab from [[Prince of Persia - Lost Crown]] badoline like
+Water/lava/acid pipes that come from the background Ori torpedoes can chase after a landing in a different patch of water Crab from [[Prince of Persia - Lost Crown]] badoline like
 Mario buzzy beetle